yarin181/TCP_server/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
 3. Run the command `python3 server.py <port_number>` where `port_number` is the port you want to use for the server.
-4. Open a web browser and navigate to `http://localhost:[path]<port_number>` to see the server in action, by leaving the path empty you will get the home page , you can also insert a pathe from the files folder (e.g `c/Footube.html`).
+4. Open a web browser and navigate to `http://localhost:<port_number>[path]`  to see the server in action, by leaving the path empty you will get the home page, you can also insert a path from the files folder (e.g `c/Footube.html`), in case that the server is not running from the current computer, localhost needs to be replaced by the server IP address.

 ## Code Explanation